Samantha Power called to Congress to answer tough questions on 'unmasking'

 "The anonymously sourced reports about Ambassador Power’s intelligence requests are false.
 Ambassador Power looks forward to engaging the bipartisan Committee in the appropriate classified forum."

-Three of the nation's intelligence agencies received subpoenas in May explicitly naming three top Obama administration officials: Former national security adviser Susan Rice, Brennan and Power.
+Three of the nation's intelligence agencies received subpoenas in May explicitly naming three top Obama administration officials: Former national security adviser Susan Rice, former CIA director John Brennan and Power.

 Fox News’ Catherine Herridge, Chad Pergram and Bret Baier contributed to this report.